-The requirements in the Bill around providing information to the Registrar for the purposes of registering a cat and renewing registration enable the effective enforcement of all existing provisions in the Act relating to cats.
+The requirements in the Bill around providing information to the Registrar for the purposes of registering a cat and renewing registration and the expansion of circumstances for seizing a cat directly enable the effective enforcement of all existing provisions in the Act relating to cats.

-While pet cats are already regulated under the Act through requirements such as microchipping, desexing, cat containment areas, breeding licences, advertising requirements, and multiple cat licences, cat owners in the ACT are not yet required to register their cats with the ACT Government.
+While pet cats are already regulated under the Act through requirements such as microchipping, desexing, cat containment areas, breeding licences, advertising requirements, and multiple cat licences, cat owners in the ACT are not yet required to register their cats with the ACT Government and authorised persons are limited to only seizing a cat in breach of cat containment or microchipping requirements.

 There are community expectations among cat owners and non-cat owners alike where it is expected that lost, injured, dangerous and nuisance pets can be managed by Domestic Animal Services through operations by rangers and through partnerships with non-profit organisations.
-These expectations cannot properly be met where cats are concerned as the Act currently stands, as a lack of information about the ownership of each cat presents barriers to managing them effectively.
+These expectations cannot properly be met where cats are concerned as the Act currently stands, as a lack of information about the ownership of each cat and a lack of circumstances for seizing a cat in breach of the Act present barriers to managing them effectively.